BadrChoubai/docker-kubernetes-notes/Docker/README.md

 - **No dependency or software clashes**: Because Docker containers are isolated from each other and the host system, you don’t need to worry about version mismatches or conflicting dependencies between different projects.
 All necessary dependencies are bundled within the container, ensuring that your local environment remains clean and consistent.
-    - Example: Instead of installing Node.js or PostgreSQL globally, Docker containers can include those dependencies, ensuring that each project gets the correct versions without affecting your system.
+    - Example: Instead of installing Node.js or Postgres globally, Docker containers can include those dependencies, ensuring that each project gets the correct versions without affecting your system.

 - **Faster onboarding and setup**: Using Docker in local development makes it easy for new team members to get started.